South Africa has New Zealand's support to host the 2023 Rugby World Cup.

 "They presented the way the tournament would work if it was allocated to Ireland very well.
 I'm not going to comment on what proposal would be better than the other.
 In 2003, New Zealand went through a very different process where we started off hosting a part of it and ended up hosting none.
 In 2005, when we went through the bid process, we were lucky enough to be successful.

 "When you have three strong candidates, as we did for 2011, you're going to have a disappointed group or two.
 One would hope they'd be keen to have a go in 2027.
 World Rugby is in a good position."

 Tew watched South Africa's first Rugby World Cup in 1995 at home.
-Like other New Zealanders he was left devastated by the result of the final but appreciated what the tournament did for the country, and believes it could achieve similar benefits this time around.
+Like other New Zealanders, he was left devastated by the result of the final [the Springboks beat the All Blacks in extra time] but appreciated what the tournament did for South Africa, and believes it could achieve similar benefits this time around.

 "South Africa will run a fantastic Rugby World Cup.
-It's a country that rugby is really important to; they've got great stadiums, both old and new ones that were produced for the Fifa World Cup and it is on the African continent and that's a magical place at the best of times."
+It's a country that rugby is really important to; they've got great stadiums, both old and new ones that were produced for the Fifa World Cup and it is on the African continent and that's a magical place."